 The pediatric organ transplant programs at NewYork-Presbyterian Morgan Stanley Children's Hospital and NewYork-Presbyterian Komansky Children’s Hospital serve the needs of children and teens with acute and chronic organ failure.
-With more than 50 years of experience in pediatric organ transplantation, we provide a multidisciplinary, integrated team approach to address the spectrum of transplant needs of patients and their families.
+With many year of experience in pediatric organ transplants, we provide a multidisciplinary, integrated team approach to address the spectrum of transplant needs of patients and their families.

 What Sets Us Apart

-- The first hospital in the world to perform a successful pediatric heart transplant surgery, NewYork-Presbyterian continues to be a leader in the field.
+- The first hospital to perform a successful pediatric heart transplant, NewYork-Presbyterian continues to be a leader in the field.
 We have the highest volume heart transplant program for children.
-The only children’s hospital in the tristate area that has been designated as a Platinum Center of Excellence by the Extracorporeal Life Support Organization (ELSO), we can provide extended heart-lung support while your child waits for an organ.
+As the only children’s hospital in the tristate area that has been designated as a Platinum Center of Excellence by the Extracorporeal Life Support Organization (ELSO), we can provide extended heart-lung support while your child waits for an organ.